Who are the couples on Love Island 2019 and when is the next recoupling?

 The grafting, sticking it on and muggy mischief of Love Island 2019 is in full swing and, as usual, contestants won’t be able to reach the final on their own.

-To keep themselves safe from a dumping, the Islanders will have to make sure they stay part of a couple – be it for love, fame or friendship.
+To keep themselves safe from a dumping, they will have to make sure they stay as a couple – be it for love, fame or friendship.

 Here’s when the next one’s due to take place…